KOKSANG/Self-Driving-Car/path-planning/writeup.md

 - `subcost_Buffer`, cost function for buffering with car ahead
 - `subcost_LatitudinalCollision`, cost function for lane switching car checking
 - `costfunc_Safety`, subcost_Buffer + subcost_LatitudinalCollision

+### 5. Improvements/ Limitations

+#### Limitations
+1. I have realized that my planner is not able to detect any car ahead with distance in s less than 10m with my ego.
+2. The planner is not able to react to sudden cutting of other cars (which might be due to the 10m limitation).
+3. The planner is only able to plan for not more than one next lane, which sometimes the next two lane is a better path.
+4. The planner do make some weird decision sometimes, cost functions need further tuning.

+### Improvements
+1. Do consider more future affecting factors, for example, comparing the path after making the lane change to the next lane or lane change to the next two lanes.
+2. Try with machine learning approach, eg: decision tree or bayes, since cost functions alone is not the best way of doing it.